jsifalda/obsipulse-plugin/README.md

 ### Settings

 - **License Key**: Enter your license key to activate the plugin.
-- **Files to be Published**: Specify the list of files to be shared publicly.
+- **Files to be Published**: Specify the list of files to be shared publicly -> or you can also mark a note for publishing by adding `yp-publish: true` to its file properties (frontmatter).

 ### Development Server